 Dr. John Humphreys was born about 1774 in Manchester, England.
 His parents were Edward Humphreys and the former Sarah Gee.
 He was the eldest of 6 children.
 His siblings were; Elizabeth (1777), Margaret (1779), William (1781), Evan (1783) and Peter (1789).

 Dr. Humphreys graduated from a Royal Naval College of Surgeons in January of 1801 and he was required to fulfil 21 years of service to the Navy following his graduation.

-Their children were; Charlotte Orelia Humphreys was born in 1830 in Brockville, Ontario, Mary Jane Humphreys was born in 1831, John Humphreys was born in 1833, Elizabeth “Eliza” Humphreys was born in 1835, Mariah Humphreys was born in 1840, Joshua Humphreys was born in 1843 and William Humphreys was born in 1845.
-The family eventually settled in Louisville, Ontario, the last 3 children being born there.
+Their children were; Charlotte Orelia Humphreys was born in 1830 in Brockville, Ontario, Mary Jane Humphreys was born in 1831, John Humphreys was born in 1833, Elizabeth “Eliza” Humphreys was born in 1835, Mariah Humphreys was born in 1840, Joshua Humphreys was born in 1843 and William Humphreys was born on the 17th of January 1845.
+Their last 3 children were born in Louisville.